 - Alignment of project management terminology on a national and international level.

-- Harmonization of the Customer’s regulatory framework with state and international standards.
+- Harmonization of the Customer’s framework with state and international standards.

 - Increased conformity of products, processes, and services for project management.